DESIGN. PROCESS. CREATE.

 My personal ideal and standard of quality is quite high, and you can see this reflected in my designs.
 I have a background in design and experience working with jewellery so these are all things that make my designs uniquely "me" or "you".
 I incorporate semi-precious gemstones such as freshwater pearls because I like to blur the boundary between fashion accessory and fine jewellery, especially with polymer clay.
 As a designer, I design my accessories so that they can be worn time after time, season after season regardless of age or place.
 Every day (although I try to remind myself this is a hobby) I try very hard to ensure that when you see the little white box with "Mochi La Vie" on it, you'll be excited to see what's inside the box.
 I take a little pride in knowing that is already the case for some of you, but I will aim to bring this little box of happiness and quality to more people in Australia or even overseas.

 I have a towards zero waste policy, meaning most of my items are created on the first try (if not, improved until it gets my tick of approval), and all my graphics are kept black and white to keep waste minimal.
 I sometimes make the conscious decision to maybe sand or not sand particular series/ pieces, to keep the original texture as it is.
-I also try to source all my materials and parts within Australia first, before choosing overseas, to support other individuals and companies in Australia.
+I also try to source my materials and parts within Australia first, before choosing overseas, to support other individuals and companies in Australia where possible.

 Thank you for reading about my story so far, and I hope to see you around!

 This is my humble collection of self-designed accessories and I hope you find something special.

 This page was updated to include updated information in September 2023.

 MOCHI LA VIE TIMELINE

 Nov 2020: Started off making hair bows, then moving onto hair clips